nilearn/nilearn/doc/changes/latest.rst

 Enhancements
 ------------

-- Surface plotting methods no longer automatically rescale background maps, which, among other things, allows to use curvature sign as a background map (:gh:`3173` by `Alexis Thual`_).
 - Addition to docs to note that :meth:`~maskers.BaseMasker.inverse_transform` only performs spatial unmasking (:gh:`3445` by `Robert Williamson`_).

 - Give users control over Butterworth filter (:func:`~signal.butterworth`) parameters in :func:`~signal.clean` and Masker objects as kwargs (:gh:`3478` by `Taylor Salo`_).